 Windows 11 has been totally redesigned by Microsoft and looks great.
 Some old features of Windows 10 have been removed, and some new functionality has been added to Windows 11.

-You can refer to our guide on Shut down or Restart Windows 11 PC.
-However, for easy access to power options, including shutdown, restart, hibernate and sleep, you need to create a shortcut icon using a special set of commands.
+You can refer to our guide on shutting down or restarting Windows 11 PC.
+However, for easy access to power options, including shutdown, restart, hibernate, and sleep, you need to create a shortcut icon using a special set of commands.
 Once you create the shortcuts to these power options for Windows 11, you can perform one of these actions directly from the shortcut icon.
 Furthermore, you can pin these shortcuts to your taskbar for more easy access.

 How to Create Shutdown Shortcuts in Windows 11?

 Step 1.
-Right-click the free space on Desktop and select New item and then Shortcut option.
+Right-click the free space on Desktop, select New item, and then the Shortcut option.

 shutdown /s /t 0

 Step 3.
-Type the name for the shortcut icon Shutdown and then click the
+Type the name for the shortcut icon Shutdown, and then click the Finish button.

 Once you have completed the above steps, you can turn off your PC from a desktop or taskbar icon.